Aetf/Aetf.github.io/blog/gsoc-kdevelop-lldb-support.md

 Slug: gsoc-kdevelop-lldb-support
 ---

-I've always wanted to participate the [Google Code of Summer](http://summerofcode.withgoogle.com/).
+I've always wanted to participate in the [Google Code of Summer](http://summerofcode.withgoogle.com/).
 It's cool and an super legitimate experience to put on CV, isn't it?
 Anyway, what's more exciting is that my first time proposal was accepted!

 So I think it might be a good chance to also post this on the blog, which may probably keeps me writing more things and make the blog more...
 I mean, make it less like unmaintained XD